leodonethat/leodonethat.github.io/_posts/2023-02-13-transforming_ethereum_data_with_dbt.md

     date_ymd
 ```

-We then run the docker version of `dbt run` again and take a look at our database with a quick query
+To proceed, we will run the docker version of `dbt run` once more.
+Once the process is complete, we can take a quick glance at our database by running a simple query.

 ```sql
 select *